StormPacer/docs--djs-template/contributing.md

 ## Creating a pull request

-To edit the documentation, translate, or contribute code to this project, you will need to [create a new pull request](https://github.com/NamVr/DiscordBot-Template/compare).
+To edit the documentation, translate, or contribute your code to this project, you will need to [create a new pull request](https://github.com/NamVr/DiscordBot-Template/compare).
 For large changes, you should **consider creating an issue** \(or commenting on an existing one\) first, as it could save you some time.

 You should name your commits using [**this commit message format**](https://github.com/angular/material/blob/master/.github/CONTRIBUTING.md#-commit-message-format).